ava-labs/avalanche-docs/docs/subnets/reference-elastic-subnets-parameters.md

 ### `InitialSupply`

-`InitialSupply` has type `uint64` and it's the initial amount of `AssetID` in the Subnet.
+`InitialSupply` has type `uint64` and it's the initial amount of `AssetID` transferred in the Elastic Subnet upon its transformation.
+Such amount is available for distributing staking rewards.
 The following constraints apply:

 * `InitialSupply` must be larger than zero.

 ### `MaximumSupply`

-`MaximumSupply` has type `uint64` and it's the maximum amount of `AssetID` that Subnet can hold at any time.
+`MaximumSupply` has type `uint64` and it's the maximum amount of `AssetID` that Subnet has available for staking and rewards at any time.
 The following constraints apply:

 * `MaximumSupply` must be larger or equal to `InitialSupply`.